 By using an email marketing engine, it’s easy to create great-looking, mobile-friendly email campaigns that include powerful features like A/B testing, targeting, automation, and analytics.
 I recommend MailChimp or Constant Contact as a CRM for financial advisors.

 Cost: $0-$100 per month, depending on how many contacts you have.

 6. ORIGINAL CONTENT

-You’ve read to this point in this blog post because I wrote it specifically for you, a financial advisor seeking a marketing plan.
+You’ve read to this point in this blog post because I wrote it specifically for you, someone seeking a marketing plan for financial advisors.
 If it was for a dentist or a musician, you wouldn’t be reading.
 I didn’t purchase it online or copy it from another blogger.
 The bread and butter of an effective marketing plan are quality, custom content that your prospects find interesting and valuable.

 Luckily, you’re the natural expert on the financial topics your clients and prospects want to know more about.
 Turning that expertise into consistent content marketing is where the magic happens.
-I recommend at least biweekly custom articles that go out via email, blog, and social media.
-Cost: $400 per month.
+I recommend at least monthly custom articles that go out via email, blog, and social media.

 7. LIVE AND ONLINE EVENTS